sangupta/ps/solutions/2016/rate-limited-web-scraper.md

 to let it know that the URL has just arrived and also update the relevant cache time (using response headers, see below for details).

+If the URL that we hit from a scraper returns a error like `HTTP 500 - Internal Sever Error`, `Gateway timeout`, or others from which the scraper can probably recover, then it may push this URL into a retry queue.
+Once the URL is retried a couple of times, say a max of 3 times, the URL can be stored back into the data store with relevant error details.
+The cache time of such **errored** URLs can be kept lower so as to allow their retry if a client requests it again.

 ## Callbacks

 When a `scraper` completes a job successfully (with some URLs scraped and a few